Edward Vickers

-Edward Vickers (1804-1897) was the founder of Naylor Vickers & Co. which became Vickers Limited.
+Edward Vickers (1804–1897) was the founder of Naylor Vickers & Co. which became Vickers Limited.
+He was the brother of Henry Vickers.

 Career

 Vickers was a successful miller who invested his money in the railway industry.
 In 1828 he garnered control of his father-in-law's steel foundry business, formerly Naylor & Sanderson, and renamed it Naylor Vickers & Co.
-He went on to be Alderman and the Mayor of Sheffield and was the first President of the Sheffield Chamber of Commerce before he died in 1897.
+He went on to be Alderman and the Mayor of Sheffield and was the first President of the Sheffield Chamber of Commerce.